Brownsville Personal Injury Lawyer

 Duty of Care

-Duty of care refers to the responsibility a person or organization has to act in a manner that is responsible in seeking to avoid harm to others.
-For example, drivers have a duty of care toward other motorists, pedestrians, and cyclists.
-Property owners have a duty to maintain safe premises for visitors.
-Employers have a duty to provide a safe working environment for their employees and customers.
+Duty of care is the legal obligation a person or organization has to avoid causing harm to others.
+Drivers owe that duty to other motorists, pedestrians, and cyclists.
+Property owners must maintain safe premises for visitors.
+Employers are responsible for providing a safe working environment for their employees.

 Breach of Duty

-The standard of care expected varies depending on the situation, and it is usually determined by what a prudent person would do under similar circumstances.
-For example, a driver is expected to adjust how they operate their vehicle based on weather conditions.
-Property owners are expected to make reasonable warnings if their dog is dangerous.
-The owner of a construction site is required to take appropriate safety measures.
+A breach occurs when the defendant fails to meet the standard of care a reasonably prudent person would exercise under similar circumstances.
+A driver is expected to adjust for weather conditions.
+A property owner is expected to warn visitors about a dangerous dog.
+The owner of a construction site is required to implement appropriate safety measures.

 Causation

-Causation refers to establishing a direct connection between the defendant's breach of duty and the plaintiff's injuries or damages.
-There are two forms of causation that must be demonstrated: actual cause and proximate cause.
+Causation establishes a direct connection between the defendant’s breach and the plaintiff’s injuries.
+Two forms must be shown.

-Proximate cause involves determining whether the harm the plaintiff experienced was a foreseeable consequence of the defendant's breach of duty.
-For instance, if a person slips and falls on a wet floor in a Brownsville grocery store because there were no warning signs, that injury is a foreseeable result of the property's negligent maintenance.
+Proximate cause requires showing that the harm was a foreseeable consequence of the breach.
+For example, if someone slips on an unmarked wet floor in a Brownsville grocery store, that injury is a foreseeable result of the property’s negligent maintenance.

 Damages